mtnview

 Therapeutic Benefits of Each Asana

-Good alignment of the bones and muscles is essential for the therapeutic benefits of each asana to be obtained.
-Then the nervous system, circulatory system, glands, and organs can optimally function.
+Good alignment of the bones and muscles is essential for the therapeutic benefits of each asana (pose) to be obtained.
+The nervous system, circulatory system, glands, and organs can then optimally function.
 Many times, muscular aches and discomforts are remedied through the asanas, and strength is gained in weaker areas.
 The body is brought back into balance with more stability and a calmer nervous system.
 A calmer nervous system enhances the immune system.

 About Cedar Rock